AXPZ20 KNHC 060950

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-The monsoon trough axis extends 11N86W to 10N103W to 10N118W.
+The monsoon trough extends from 08N78W to 14N95W to 10N102W to

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-upcoming gale event in the northern Gulf of California.
+or less in the Gulf of California.

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, and

 Light to gentle winds prevail across most the region.
 Seas are

 generally 4 to 6 ft in lingering southerly swell.

 For the forecast, moderate to fresh NE to E winds across the

 Gulf of Papagayo region will pulse into early next week.

 Elsewhere, light to gentle breezes and moderate swell will